yzhang1337/prez/content/acute_pancreatitis.md

   - possible SIRS + organ failure
 - Late phase
   - local complications

+**those with HTG-AP vs other etiologies have double the risk of ICU admission, SIRS and organ failure!**
 =
 ### Diagnosis
 - 2 of 3 criteria: